firesim/firesim/docs/Advanced-Usage/Conda.rst

     you are able to act as root via ``sudo``.

-    However, you can do many things without having root, like :doc:`/Building-a-FireSim-AFI`, :ref:`meta-simulation` of a FireSim system using Verilator or even developing new features in FireSim.
+    However, you can do many things without having root, like :doc:`/Building-a-FireSim-AFI`, `<meta-simulation>`_ of a FireSim system using Verilator or even developing new features in FireSim.

 Updating a Package Version
 --------------------------

-If you need a newer version of package and you are brave, the most expedient method to see whether there is a newer version available on `conda-forge`_ is to run ``conda update <package-name>``.
+If you need a newer version of package, the most expedient method to see whether there is a newer version available on `conda-forge`_ is to run ``conda update <package-name>``.
 If you are lucky, and the dependencies of the package you want to update are simple, you'll see output that looks something like this ::